 If you’re traveling in the Yucatan Peninsula, you need to visit a Mayan ruin.
 Or two, or three.
-We were introduced to Mayan ruins of the Yucatan during a lecture given by our cruise ship director the night before we were to visit a small ruin south of Tulum.
+I was introduced to Mayan ruins in the Yucatan during a lecture given by the cruise ship director the night before I visited a small ruin south of Tulum.

-Not knowing anything about the Maya we listened as he described, with adoration, the basic aspects of the Mayan culture.
-Little did we know that once we explored our first Mayan ruin, the same enthusiasm would be instilled in us.
+Not knowing anything about the Maya I listened as he described, with adoration, the basic aspects of the Mayan culture.
+Little did I know that once I explored my first Mayan ruin, the same enthusiasm would be instilled in me.

 If you study a map of the Yucatan Peninsula, you’ll soon realize there are many more Yucatan ruins than the famous Chichen Itza.
-And while it did make our list of the best Mayan ruins in the Yucatan, we’ve included some other cool sites you should check out as well.
-You’ll also want to read our tips for visiting the Yucatan ruins in Mexico.
+And while it did make my list of the best Mayan ruins in the Yucatan, I’ve included some other cool sites you should check out as well.
+You’ll also want to read my tips for visiting Mayan ruins in Mexico.